flyingmachine/brave-clojure-web/content/writing-macros.md

               ["Sweet gorilla of Manila, this is good code:" good]])))
 ```

 This is looking a little better.
-We're mapping over each
+You're mapping over each
 criticism/code pair and applying the `criticize-code` function to the
 pair.
 Let's try to run the code: